carpentries-incubator/reproducible-publications-quarto/episodes/03-Collaboration/01-git.md

 ![git panel icons](../../fig/05-git-icons.png)

 Now, click commit.
 A dialogue box will pop up.
 You'll need to add a commit message to proceed.
-Add something about editing the title.
+Add something about "editing the paper during the workshop".
 The difference between your files will show in the bottom panel.

 ![commit in RStudio](../../fig/05-rstudio-commit.png){: .image-with-shadow}

 Hit commit, and a dialogue box will show a completed commit.
 Warning: **DO NOT PUSH** anything yet!

 Congrats!
 You made your first commit!

+> ##Note: Commit frequency
+>
+> Typically, we would not wait that long to commit changes and we would prefer to break them down and have more specific messages to track changes more effectively.
+But we had to keep it simple for this workshop.
+{: .callout}

 > ## Discussion: (optional) Utilizing .gitignore files
 > a `.gitignore` file is used to signal to Git NOT to track versions of specific files.
 One instance where this is used in a data analysis project is with data files that are too large to be uploaded to GitHub.